commercialhaskell/stack/doc/build_overview.md

 * If all good: do nothing
 * Otherwise, for immutable tasks: check the precompiled cache for an identical package installation (same GHC, dependencies, etc).
 If
-  present: copy that over, and we're done.
+  present: copy that over, and we are done.
 * Otherwise, perform the build, register, write to the Stack specific "is installed" stuff, and (for immutable tasks) register to the precompiled cache